 Suboxone® is a brand of a medication that contains both buprenorphine and naloxone.
-It is a prescription medication that is used to treat opioid use disorder.
-Other names commonly used are the brands Zubsolv and Subutex (buprenorphine without naloxone), and typically called "subs" or "bupe," and Sublocade, an injectable version.
+Doctors prescribe it as a medication to treat opioid use disorder.
+Other names commonly used are the brands Zubsolv, Subutex (buprenorphine without naloxone), typically called "subs" or "bupe," and Sublocade, an injectable version.

 Buprenorphine is an opioid partial agonist, which means it triggers the same pleasurable sensations you feel when taking opioids, but to a lesser degree.
-The pleasurable effects from the suboxone increase with each dose, but level-off at a moderate dose, even if you take more this is called the "ceiling effect" and part of what makes buprenorphine such a unique treatment option.
+The pleasurable effects from Suboxone increase with each dose, but they level off at a moderate dose, even if you take more.
+This is called the "ceiling effect" and is part of what makes buprenorphine such a unique treatment option.

 Naloxone is not readily absorbed from Suboxone when taken as prescribed.
 It is in Suboxone predominantly as a deterrent to misuse, and will be absorbed if injected.
 Naloxone is a potent opioid antagonist that will cause withdrawal if taken by someone who has recently taken opioids.

-Your specialist at Meridian Advanced Psychiatry determines if you're a good candidate for this treatment after your initial consultation.
-The medication is FDA-approved for people who are:
+Your specialist at Meridian Advanced Psychiatry, MAP, determines if you're a good candidate for this treatment after your initial consultation.
+The FDA approves this medication for people who are:

-After your specialist at Meridian Advanced Psychiatry has determined that you're a good candidate for Suboxone, your treatment plan is initiated.
+After your specialist at MAP has determined that you're a good candidate for Suboxone, your treatment plan is initiated.
 Administration of Suboxone occurs in three phases:

 The induction phase refers to the initiation of your Suboxone, which is conducted under medical guidance after you've gone 12-24 hours without opioids and you're in the early stages of withdrawal.

 You enter the stabilization phase after you've discontinued use of the opioid.
 Your Suboxone is adjusted as needed to help control cravings and withdrawal symptoms and prevent a relapse.